mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

   network architectures.

 - Long-lived Associations, whose lifetimes may not be bound to underlying transport connections.
-This allows associations to cache state and cryptographic key material to enable fast resumption of communication.
+This allows associations to cache state and cryptographic key material to enable fast resumption of communication, and for the implementation of the API to explicitly take care of connection establishment mechanics such as connection racing {{RFC6555}} and peer-to-peer rendezvous
+  {{RFC5245}}.

 - Transport protocol stack independence, allowing applications to be written in terms of the semantics best for the application's own design, separate from the protocol(s) used on the wire to achieve them.
+This enables applications written to a single API to make use of transport protocols in terms of the features they provide, as in {{I-D.ietf-taps-transports}}.

 This work is the synthesis of many years of Internet transport protocol research and development.
-It is inspired by concepts from the Stream Control Transmission Protocol (SCTP) {{RFC4960}},
-TCP Minion {{I-D.iyengar-minion-protocol}}, and MinimaLT{{MinimaLT}}, among other.
+It is inspired by concepts from the Stream Control Transmission Protocol (SCTP) {{RFC4960}}, TCP Minion {{I-D.iyengar-minion- protocol}}, and MinimaLT{{MinimaLT}}, among other transport protocol modernization efforts.
 We present Post Sockets as an illustration of what is possible with present developments in transport protocols when freed from the strictures of the current sockets API.
 While much of the work for building parts of the protocols needed to implement Post are already ongoing in other IETF working groups (e.g. MPTCP, QUIC, TLS), we argue that an abstract programming interface unifying access all these efforts is necessary to fully exploit their potential.

 # Abstractions and Terminology